“I wish I could have stayed here forever”

 This is what happened to us at Caye Reef Hotel in Caye Caulker, Belize!

-Luckily for us, we also had an ideal place to stay while visiting this precious two-mile island where Rastas, locals, fishermen, and travelers enjoy the truly simple, relaxed life!
+Luckily for us, we also had an ideal place to stay while visiting this precious two-mile island where Rastas, locals, fishermen, and travelers enjoy the truly simple, relaxed life of Belize!

 Can you see in the photo how relaxed the place is?